toransahu/django-slug-lookup/README.md

 # django-slug-lookup
-Django Model String Field Lookup by converting string in slug
+Django model string field lookup by automatically(internally) treating string as a slug